2004 United States presidential election in Texas: Analysis

 Texas, located in the South, has become a consistently Republican state at all levels.
 Economically and racially diverse, Texas includes a huge swath of the Bible Belt where many voters, especially those in rural Texas, identify as born-again or evangelical Christians and therefore tend to vote Republican due to the party's opposition to abortion.
 Although once part of the Solid South, the last time Texas voted for a Democratic presidential nominee was Jimmy Carter in 1976.
 George Bush achieved his party's best result in Texas since Ronald Reagan's second landslide in 1984.

 President Bush carried 236 of the state's 254 counties, improving on his performance from 2000.
 East Texas, historically the most Democratic region in the state, solidified its support for the Republican Party with only Jefferson County, home to Beaumont, voting for John Kerry.
 South Texas, while still voting heavily for Senator Kerry, swung towards Bush as well.
 Despite Bush's increased margin in the state compared to 2000, Kerry made major inroads in the state's suburban areas, especially in Metro Houston, the Dallas Fort Worth Metroplex, and the Austin area.
 Kerry narrowed Bush's 2000 margins in Collin, Dallas, Denton, Fort Bend, Harris, Hays, Travis, and Williamson Counties.
 Out of those, however, only Travis County, home to Austin, flipped into the Democratic column, in part due to the city's strong liberal leanings and opposition to the Iraq War.
 Bush had won a plurality in the county in 2000 in part due to the Green Party's Ralph Nader winning 11% of the county's vote.
-Although Bush carried Dallas County by a narrow margin of 50% to Kerry's 49%, the city of Dallas proper voted heavily for Kerry, giving him 57% of the vote.
+Although Bush carried Dallas County by a narrow margin of 1.40%, the city of Dallas' urban core voted heavily for Kerry, giving him 58% of the vote.

 Bush is the last Republican to win any of the following counties in a presidential election: Bexar (home of San Antonio), Dallas (home of Dallas), and Harris (home of Houston).
 Frio, Kleberg, Reeves, Val Verde counties would not vote Republican again until 2020.
 Cameron and Culberson counties would not vote Republican again until 2024.